 - If you spend $60,000 or more on eligible purchases in a calendar year, you will be awarded an additional 15,000 bonus miles.
 That means you have the chance to earn 30,000 bonus miles (enough for a round trip, depending on the itinerary) per year without flying.

 #2.
 Up to 30,000 bonus Delta Medallion Qualification Miles (MQMs) every year

 Medallion Qualification Miles (MQMs) are points that determine your SkyMiles Medallion status (which can get you complimentary upgrades, mileage bonuses and other perks).
-Normally, you'd only get these miles by buying tickets and doing time in an airplane seat.
+Normally, you'd have to do time in an airplane seat to get MQMs.
 But the Delta Reserve card lets you fast track your level: